 Additional documentation that may be required if applicable:

-For more details and information on where to enroll, click HERE
+For more details and information on how to enroll, click HERE